When it comes to losing weight, the terms calories and fat are often thrown around interchangeably.

 Perhaps the easiest way to shed pounds and lose fat is: to consume fewer calories.

-If you’re looking to shed pounds off your waist, the amount of calories you burn must be higher than the amount going into your body.
+If you’re looking to shed pounds off your waist, you need to burn more calories than you eat.

 The simplest way to do this is to watch your diet and ensure you’re living a healthy lifestyle.
 It makes sense, doesn’t it?